maxim-belkin/playground2/git-workflows.md

   4. Commit the change
   5. Return to editing `.gitignore` with `git stash pop`.
 Commit the change when you are done.

 That's fantastic!
-Just a few notes before we go further:
+A few notes before we go further:

 1. If you started working on a NEW file that has not been committed to the repository, use the `-u` flag: `git stash -u`.
 2. If you need to stash the file that Git ignores, use the `-a` flag: `git stash -a`.